PulliamLab-UFL/summer2014/index.md

 *This doesn't necessarily mean that your code already does these things, but that it would take you a negligible amount of time for you to implement them, if someone were to ask you a specific question that requires any of these things.*

+### For 11 July

+You should come to lab meeting with a final version of your code that meets the criteria above.
+Note that, if you're paying attention, you will encounter some difficulty with the first benchmark, _even if your code is working properly_!

+Please also review the [endemic equilibrium](endemic.html) calculations if you found them difficult to follow during lab meeting.